-How to guide to eating healthy food and save money
+Guide to eating healthy food while saving money

-Our healthy eating and food safety experts have developed this healthy food guide to help you save money on food while also helping to make sure you eat healthy meals.
+Our experts have developed this guide to help you save money on food while also helping to make sure you eat healthy meals.

 As inflation rises it can be hard to keep to grocery budgets and make sure you are eating healthy food.
 Our key advice is to check what food you have and do a weekly meal plan, stick to your shopping lists, check "Use by" dates and make the best use of the food storage available to you.

 Take time each week to make a meal plan for meals and snacks.
 When deciding on meals and recipes, check your cupboards, fridge and freezer to see what ingredients you have already.
 This can save money and reduce food waste.

 When making your meal plan, try to pick recipes that use the same ingredients or leftover ingredients, for example leftovers from roast chicken could be used to make chicken stir fry or chicken fajitas the next day.